- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the risk of data loss caused by power supply issues, it is recommended to use a reliable and stable power source, such as a UPS (Uninterruptible Power Supply), which can provide a consistent power supply and protect against voltage fluctuations.
 Additionally, regularly backing up the data stored on the NAS to an external storage device or cloud service is crucial to ensure data integrity and recovery in case of any unforeseen issues.

-Although NAS DT8M-U6-B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DT8M-U6-B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -